 The Spring Grove WWTP facility (facility) is located at 500 1st Ave SW, Spring Grove, Minnesota 55974, Houston County.
 Existing Facility

-The existing Facility has a continuous discharge from SD 004 to an unnamed creek to North Bear Creek.
+The existing Facility has a continuous discharge from SD 004 to an unnamed creek tributary to North Bear Creek.
 The treatment plant is a class C facility.

 The facility is designed to treat: